Davidson4376/windows-uwp.fr-fr/windows-apps-src/launch-resume/create-and-register-a-singleprocess-background-task.md

 ## Place your background activity code in OnBackgroundActivated()

-Put your background activity code in `OnBackgroundActivated` to respond to your background trigger when it fires. `OnBackgroundActivated` can be treated just like [IBackgroundTask.Run](https://msdn.microsoft.com/en-us/library/windows/apps/windows.applicationmodel.background.ibackgroundtask.run.aspx?f=255&MSPPError=-2147217396).
-The method has a  BackgroundActivatedEventArgs parameter, which contains everything that the Run method delivers.
+Put your background activity code in [OnBackgroundActivated](https://msdn.microsoft.com/library/windows/apps/windows.ui.xaml.application.onbackgroundactivated.aspx)** to respond to your background trigger when it fires. **OnBackgroundActivated** can be treated just like [IBackgroundTask.Run](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.background.ibackgroundtask.run.aspx?f=255&MSPPError=-2147217396).
+The method has a [BackgroundActivatedEventArgs](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.activation.backgroundactivatedeventargs.aspx) parameter, which contains everything that the Run method delivers.

 ## Handle background task progress and completion

-Task progress and completion can be monitored the same way as for multi-process background tasks (See [Monitor background task progress and completion](monitor-background-task-progress-and-completion.md)) but you will likely find that you can more easily track them by using variables to track progress or completion status in your app.
+Task progress and completion can be monitored the same way as for multi-process background tasks (see [Monitor background task progress and completion](monitor-background-task-progress-and-completion.md)) but you will likely find that you can more easily track them by using variables to track progress or completion status in your app.
 This is one of the advantages of having your background activity code running in the same process as your app.

 ## Handle background task cancellation

 Single-process background tasks are cancelled the same way as multi-process background tasks are (see [Handle a cancelled background task](handle-a-cancelled-background-task.md)).
-But be aware that your **BackgroundActivated** event handler must exit before the cancellation occurs, or the whole process will be terminated.
+Be aware that your **BackgroundActivated** event handler must exit before the cancellation occurs, or the whole process will be terminated.
 If your foreground app closes unexpectedly when you cancel the background task, verify that your handler exited before the cancellation occured.

 ## The manifest